pslib-cz/RP2024-25_Kocnar-Kubicek_Vetne-cleny_server/README.md

-  "questiontypes": 0,         // Bitmask of question types "version": "string",        // Client version "expirationTime": "datetime", // Game expiration time "seeded": boolean           // Whether to generate a seed for the game }
+  "questiontypes": 0,         // Bitmask of question types "version": "string",        // Client version "expirationTime": "datetime", // Game expiration time "seeded": boolean,          // Whether to generate a seed for the game "questionCount": 0          // Number of questions in the game }
 ```